-Built in 1933 according to the principles of "Le Corbusier" and restored in 2023-2024 under the supervision of the General Directorate of Buildings and Heritage, Villa Champod is a rare property, combining historical character and modernity.
+Built in 1933 according to the principles of "Le Corbusier" and restored in 2023-2024 under the supervision of the General Directorate for Buildings and Cultural Heritage, Villa Champod is a rare property that combines historical character and modernity.

-Set on a wooded plot of 1,784 m², it offers a usable area of 390 m² divided into two distinct apartments.
-A 3.5-room apartment of 82 m² occupies the ground floor, while a 6.5-room duplex of 150 m², enhanced by a winter garden and a rooftop terrace, occupies the upper floors.
-This configuration allows for various uses, whether as a primary residence with an independent rental unit or for establishing a professional activity on the ground floor.
+Located on a 1,784 m² wooded plot, it offers a usable area of 390 m², divided into two separate apartments.
+A 3.5-room apartment of 82 m² is located on the ground floor, while a 6.5-room duplex of 150 m² with a winter garden and a roof terrace occupies the upper floors.
+This configuration allows for various uses, whether as a primary residence with a separate unit for income or as a location for a professional activity on the ground floor.

-In accordance with the principles of "Le Corbusier", the villa stands out for its clean lines, flat facades, and flat roof, giving it a decidedly geometric silhouette.
-The elongated windows offer an immersion in the natural landscape, while the pilotis of the porch accentuates the lightness of the building.
-The renovation preserved iconic materials, including period linoleum and a color palette faithful to modernist architecture.
+The villa adheres to the principles of "Le Corbusier" and is characterized by its clear lines, flat facades, and flat roof, creating a geometric silhouette.
+The long windows provide a view of the natural surroundings, while the stilts of the portico emphasize the lightness of the building.
+The renovation has preserved emblematic materials, particularly the original linoleum and a color palette that remains true to modernist architecture.

-Recent work has integrated cutting-edge technologies, ensuring comfort and energy performance.
-An air-water heat pump supplies underfloor heating, while photovoltaic solar panels ensure better energy autonomy.
-The original joinery has been carefully restored to preserve the historical charm of the property.
-The basement offers a functional space including cellars, laundry rooms, and a versatile volume adaptable to needs.
+Recent work has integrated cutting-edge technologies to ensure comfort and energy efficiency.
+An air-water heat pump supplies underfloor heating, while photovoltaic panels provide improved energy autonomy.
+The original windows have been carefully restored to maintain the historical character of the property.
+The basement offers a functional area with cellars, laundry rooms, and a versatile space that can be adapted as needed.

-Outside, the landscaped garden provides a peaceful living environment.
+In the outdoor area, the landscaped garden provides a peaceful living space.
 The villa has 5 parking spaces as well as a closed garage.

-The villa is sold as a whole.
+The villa is sold as a whole property.
 However, the 3.5-room apartment can be integrated into a rental investment strategy.

 Interested?
-Contact us without delay to arrange a visit!
+Contact us today to schedule a visit!

 Energy consumption